John-Rivero/Data-Analyst-Portfolio/2. Economic Growth vs Fertility Rate/README.md

-# Top 5 Countries with the Best Investment Potential: An Analysis of GDP and Inflation Rates in SQL and Visualization in Tableau
+# The Impact of GDP on Fertility Rate: A Quantitative Analysis of National Wealth and Population Growth in R and Visualization in Tableau

 Author: John Rivero